Critical thinking skills: 7 steps for the workplace

 Finally, you're ready to come to a conclusion.
 To identify the best solution, draw connections between causes and effects.
 Use the facts you've gathered to evaluate the most objective conclusion.

-6. Develop and communication solutions
+6. Develop and communicate solutions

 7. Reflect and learn from the process